rdsea/bigdataplatforms/tutorials/nifi/README.md

 $export AMQPURL=**Get the link during the practice**
 $python3 cs-e4640/tutorials/amqp/test_amqp_fanout_consumer.py --exchange amq.fanout
 ```
->Note that the AMQP configuration for the python program must match the AMQP broker set in Nifi
+>Note that the AMQP configuration for the python program must match the AMQP broker set in Nifi.
+In case you use your fast RabbitMQ docker then, $export AMQPURL="amqp://guest:guest@localhost"

-**Next step**: practice with Apache Kafka as messaging system.

 ### Capture changes in legacy databases and do ingestion to a big data platform